williamc1998/non-ann-supervised-learning/README.md

 RF and KNN are used here.
 Achieves moderate success but is outclassed by Intel.

-Requires a bunch of libraries to be installed.
+Requires a bunch of libraries to be installed including JS and plotting libraries to be able to see interactive charts.
+Without these interactive charts will not show up.